Gene-centric multiomics clustering

 true_k <- 5

-RNA is simulated from the latent shapes with noise.
-Protein is simulated as a lagged and scaled version of RNA (with additional noise), mimicking delayed protein dynamics relative to transcripts.
+RNA is generated directly from the latent shapes.
+Protein trajectories are simulated as lagged and scaled versions of RNA, mimicking delayed protein dynamics.

 n_genes <- length(genes)